 Having a vision for your life is so important.
 Not only does it help to provide direction, but allows you to see potential misalignment with your dreams and goals.
 We all have a vision for our family, places we want to go, things we want to do, experiences we want to have, the legacy we want to leave.
-But like me, you have probably never set down with your husband to talk about it and see what that vision actual looks like.
+But like me, you have probably have never set down with your husband to talk about it and see what that vision actually looks like.
 Making a family vision board is not only a fun way to spend time with your husband, but allows you both to get on the same page about where you see yourselves going as a family and how to get there.

 Supplies you need for your family vision board

 1) a “board” (this can be a poster board, foam board, cork board, or whatever you choose)

 2) old magazines

 4) “glue” (this can be anything you want to use to hold your images glue, tape, push pins, or whatever)

 This is the part where you can get really creative.
 The supplies you use can go from being very simple things you probably already have around the house, to as fancy as you want to make it.
 I chose to use a framed cork board I found at Micheals and push pins to make our family vision board because I wanted to hang it up in our office space.
 But regardless of the supplies you use, the time you spend together working on it makes it worth it.

 Once the kids have gone to bed and you have space and time, it’s time to get to work.
 Both you and your husband take a small stack of magazines and start going through them.
 You are looking to cut out images and/or quotes that speak to you and the vision you have for your family.
 While doing this don’t start off by making the two mistakes we did.
 The first one was having too many magazines.
 We started with so many magazines, we got tired just looking at them.
 So I had to just throw some away before we actually started.
 Our second mistake was having the tv on.
 It was too much of a distraction.
 So if you are going to have anything on, just put on some background music.